 So there you have it!
 I challenge you to pick one marriage book to read in 2019, because a little does go a long way. 🙂

 And in case you’re curious, these are the marriage books I plan on reading in 2019:

 - The Catholic Church Saved My Marriage by Dr. David Anders

 Amazing Grace for Married Couples: 12 Life-Changing Stories of Renewed Love by Jeff Cavins, Matthew Pinto, and Patti Armstrong

 - Three Secrets to Holiness in Marriage: A 33-Day Self-Guided Retreat for Catholic Couples by Dan and Amber Dematte (Logan and I will be reading this one together)

-Did you read any marriage books this year?
+Did you read any marriage books this past year?
 Which one was your favorite?